zioneexe/Laboratory/README.md

 # Laboratory

-This repository contains my laboratory works from the following courses that I completed at Lviv Polytechnic University: NM (Numeric Methods), OOP (Object-Oriented Programming), OP (Basics of Programming), ItSE (Introduction to Software Engineering).
+This repository contains my laboratory works from the following courses that I completed at Lviv Polytechnic University: NM (Numeric Methods), OOP (Object-Oriented Programming), BoP (Basics of Programming), ItSE (Introduction to Software Engineering).